 Does any of it sound familiar?
 As we tend to focus on the negative aspects of our life situations, it is easy to become disillusioned.
 We stop counting our blessings when the universe doesn’t revolve around us.
 So, we suffer.
 We complain and get stuck in our daily existence.
-The default mode network (1) is set to run on negative frequency waves, and as we think negative thoughts, we bring more darkness into our minds, bodies, and lives.
+The default mode network (1) is set to run on harmful frequency waves, and as we think negative thoughts, we bring more darkness into our minds, bodies, and lives.

 Gratitude will boost your mood, life satisfaction, and overall wellness.
 According to Dr. Glenn Fox(2), one of the world’s leading experts in the neuroscience of gratitude, “The academic definition of gratitude is the feeling we can have when we receive something that comes from some effort or cost to someone, and that fulfills a need for us.”
-Gratitude can help us to unlock creativity.
+In addition, gratitude can help us to unlock creativity.
 You can listen to Steven Kotler, Rian Doris, Fox, and Kaufman have an illuminating conversation(3) that covers the neuroscience of creativity, how gratitude impacts the brain, and how it can boost your creativity and level of baseline gratitude.

-So, scientific studies have shown that gratitude can:
+Scientific studies have shown that gratitude can: